surajtivs/snsr/README.md

-# This is my readme file
+# This is my new readme file
-Hello snsr team
+Hello snsr team!